Shop and Save on New York State Health Insurance

 Other Insurance Benefits

 For gay couples insuring their spouse through their employer’s health insurance program, Wednesday’s ruling will bring some financial benefits.
-Any money that a worker contributes towards their employer sponsored health insurance plan is considered non-taxable income.
-In the past if that employee decided to cover their same sex husband or wife under the same plan, the extra money paid in premiums to for them to join the plan would be taxed.
-But now after Wednesday’s ruling it appears that that will no longer be the case.
+Any money that a worker contributes towards their employer-sponsored health insurance plan is considered non-taxable income.
+In the past, if that employee decided to cover their same-sex husband or wife under the same plan, the extra money paid in premiums for them to join the plan would be taxed.
+But now after Wednesday’s ruling, it appears that that will no longer be the case.

-A final area where the DOMA ruling could have an impact is on the Family Medical Leave Act (FMLA).
-It’s a federal program where a person can take up to 12 weeks of unpaid leave in order to care for an immediate family member.
-Since it’s a federal program, same sex couples have previously been excluded from it.
+A final area where the DOMA ruling could have an impact is the Family Medical Leave Act (FMLA).
+It’s a federal program where a person can take up to 12 weeks of unpaid leave to care for an immediate family member.
+Since it’s a federal program, same-sex couples have previously been excluded from it.
 But that will be changing.

 There is still one major question remaining though, how will the ruling on DOMA impact states who do not permit gay marriage?
 An answer to this will not be quick in coming.
-It’s possible that we’ll find ourselves right back at the Supreme Court again next year attempting to answer this very question.
+We may find ourselves right back at the Supreme Court again next year attempting to answer this very question.

 Tags: | | | | | |